19balazs86/PlayingWithSignalR/README.md

 # Playing with SignalR

-This is a .Net Web API example to build back-end [SignalR](https://docs.microsoft.com/en-ie/aspnet/core/signalr/introduction?view=aspnetcore-3.0) service.
+This is a .NET Web API example for building a back-end [SignalR](https://docs.microsoft.com/en-ie/aspnet/core/signalr/introduction) service

-[Separate branch](https://github.com/19balazs86/PlayingWithSignalR/tree/netcoreapp2.2) with the .NET Core 2.2 version.

-#### Resources
+## Resources
 - [SignalR samples](https://github.com/aspnet/AzureSignalR-samples) 👤*aspnet*
 - [Practical ASP.NET Core SignalR](https://codeopinion.com/practical-asp-net-core-signalr) 📓*CodeOpinion*
 - [SignalR: To Chat and Beyond](https://www.youtube.com/watch?v=i3RXbOY6-0I) 📽️*52m - David Pine presentation*
 - [TypedSignalR.Client](https://github.com/nenoNaninu/TypedSignalR.Client) 👤*nenoNaninu*
 - [Creating sticky notes Blazor WASM application](https://kristoffer-strube.dk/post/typed-signalr-clients-making-type-safe-real-time-communication-in-dotnet) 📓*Kristoffer Strube - Typed SignalR clients using SourceGenerator*

+## Code examples

-#### MessageHub
+### MessageHub
 - The web application has a simple and strongly-typed Hub definition named `IMessageClient`, which implements the `IMessageHub` interface.
 - Both interfaces make it easier to implement the hub and write unit and integration tests.
 - To connect to the Hub, authentication is required, and I have used JWT for this purpose.